nbarbettini/little-aspnetcore-book/chapters/add-more-features/add-todo-items.md

 </form>
 ```

-The `asp-action` attribute on the `<form>` element is called a **tag helper**.
-Before the view is rendered, ASP.NET Core replaces these tag helpers with real HTML attributes.
+The `asp-action` tag helper can generate a URL for the form, just like when you use it on an `<a>` element.
 In this case, the `asp-action` helper gets replaced with the real path to the `AddItem` route you'll create:

 ```html
 <form action="/Todo/AddItem" method="POST">